Applicants for the Summer Program Must:

 - describing background, experience and reason for interest in the program (1,000 words or less)

-The Summer Program Committee meets in March.
-Decision letters will be mailed to applicants in April.
+The Summer Program Committee meets in February.
+Decision letters will be emailed to applicants by March 1.
 The program typically accepts 12 participants.